First forward simulation with LMDz-SACS#

 e. model#

-The lmdz plugin is used to define the LMDz parameters which requires a “controle vector” NetCDF file defining several constants for LMDz:
+The lmdz plugin defines the LMDz parameters.
+It requires a “controle vector” NetCDF file that specifies several LMDz constants:

 model: plugin: name: LMDZ version: std periods: 1MS # Length of simulation sub-periods # Convection scheme: One of : # 'TK' = 'Tiedke' # 'KE' = 'Kerry Emmanuel' # 'KE-Therm' = 'Kerry Emmanuel + some thermics' conv_scheme: TK physic: True # Include physics do_chemistry: True # Include chemistry fileexec: /absolute/path/to/dispersion.e # Executable file_controle: /absolute/path/to/LMDz_controle_vector.nc dump: False # Dump outputs into a NetCDF fileShow/Hide